-“My iPhone keeps dropping WiFi signal of my house router.
-This happened after my update to 10.3.2, and it randomly shutting off WiFi.
+“My iPhone 7 keeps dropping WiFi signal of my house router.
+This happened after my update to iOS 10.3.3, and it randomly shutting off WiFi.
 I’ve tried power off the phone and then tune on it back to get the WiFi connection again, but this seems not work.
 Anyone else having this problem and how to fix this iPhone dropping WiFi issue?”

 How to check what causes “iPhone Wi-Fi dropping”?

 - Use another device to connect the Wi-Fi.
-If another iOS device successfully connect to Wi-Fi, it’s may be the problem of your device.
+If another iOS device is able to connect to Wi-Fi, it’s may be the problem of your device.

 - Change another Wi-Fi network.
 You can have a try on another wireless network, such as your neighbor’s.
-If your network goes fast with another Wi-Fi signal, this issue may be not in your iPhone but the router or the Wi-Fi network.
+If your network goes fast with another Wi-Fi signal, this issue may be not in your iPhone but the router or the Ethernet.

 - Change and use another router.
 You can change another router and try again to check whether your router get problem to connect the Wi-Fi.

 Fixes are differ from the cause to WiFi dropping, and below we listed the common tips based on the cause (iOS settings, iOS hardware issue, Router framework issue, Router hardware issue, Ethernet issue).